MobilityData/gbfs/gbfs.md

 ### system_alerts.json

 This feed is intended to inform customers about changes to the system that do not fall within the normal system operations.
-For example, system closures due to weather would be listed here, but a system that only operated for part of the year would have that schedule listed in the system_calendar.json feed.<br />
+For example, system closures due to weather would be listed here, but a system that only operated for part of the year would have that schedule listed in the `system_calendar.json` feed.<br />
-Obsolete alerts SHOULD be removed so the client application can safely present to the end user everything present in the feed. <br/>The following fields are all attributes within the main 'data' object for this feed.
+Obsolete alerts SHOULD be removed so the client application can safely present to the end user everything present in the feed. <br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---